cardano-foundation/CIPs/CIP-Liesenfelt-Shelleys_Voltaire_decentralization_update/README.md

 $α = a0 = 0.3$

 The $a0$ parameter represents the fraction of the rewards $(R/(1+a0))$ which are not paid out unless all of the stake is pledged.
-An $a0$ of 0.3 ensures that **$1.0-1.0/(1.0+0.3) = 23\%$ of the total rewards R will be withheld from low pledge fraction pools and returned to the reserve**.
+An $a0$ of 0.3 ensures that **1.0 - 1.0/(1.0+0.3) = 23% of the total rewards R will be withheld from low pledge fraction pools and returned to the reserve**.
 The effect of this formula is that increased pledge results in retaining more of the available rewards R. However, this benefit is not linear, rather it is drastically biased towards the saturation limit.
 The $\sigma’ = min\\{σ,β\\}$ term enforces a reward limit based on $k$.
 Visualizing the resulting field of outcomes at various pledge amounts from 0.00% to 100.0% is necessary.
-The red dotted line “Max Reward” represents the maximum available yield available at current network stake size.
+The red dotted line “Max Reward” represents the maximum available yield available at the stated network size.

 <img src="a0 0.3 minfee 340.png">